 - Connect online with other patients to receive and share helpful knowledge and support.
 Patients in this forum seem to be particularly active and engaged, but a search on Facebook may offer you more options, too!

 Literature, Blogs & Research

 There is an immense amount of research being conducted to understand the root causes of Rheumatoid Arthritis.
-We’ve picked a few of our favorite research resources to make it easier for you to get caught up on recent findings, get informed of future directions, and tap into your potential for involvement as a patient:
+So, we’ve picked a few of our favorite research resources to make it easier for you to catch up on recent findings, discover future directions, and become involved as a patient:

 - Arthritis Foundation: Arthritis Today